vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/6_The_Part_of_the_Sacrificer_in_the_New_and_Full_Moon_Sacrifices.md

 +++
 ## 12

-### a
-### a
-Indra men call in reverence
-That he may cause their prayers to be accomplished; Hero, men overpowering, delighting in strength, Do thou confer upon us a stall full of kine.
-### c
-O Çatakratu, the strength of thine
-That is in the five folks,
-That do I choose of thee.
 ### d
 To thee hath been assigned for mighty power,
 For ever, in the slaying of Vrtra,